MadeleineWalder/Hangman/README.md

 - As a user I want to be able to play a game of Hangman
 - As a user I want to be able to see clearly what letters I have already guessed
 - As a user I want to be able to play the game as many times as I want
-- As a user I want to a variety of words to guess from to keep the game interesting
+- As a user I want a variety of words to guess from to keep the game interesting

 ---

 ## Existing Features:

+- Firstly there is a welcome message to user, before asking them if they want to play the game.

+- Upon answering no the user is told how they can start the game again if they change their mind.

+- If they answer yes, the game begins and an empty word is diplayed along with the base stage of the hangman.

+- The user can then enter a letter of their choice.

 ---

 ## Future Features:

-- An option to be able to choose difficulty
+- An option to be able to choose the difficulty setting would make the game more suitable for different age ranges.
+For example children could choose to play on an easier setting that chooses from a list of shorter, more common words.

-- An option to be able to play against a friend.
-Have them choose the word for you and vise versa.
+- An option to be able to play against a friend would make to game more interactive.
+If there was a two player option the players could take it in turns to choose the word for each other.
+There could even be a score system where each are awarded a point for correctly guessing a word, and the first to five points wins.

 ---